Year 6 Class 2024/25

 Reading

-Children should be reading regularly to an adult at home - minimum of 3 times per week.
+Children should be reading regularly to an adult at home - a minimum of 3 times per week.
 Children are responsible for changing their own reading book at any suitable time throughout the week.
 Reading records are checked every week and the number of times your child has read is noted down.
 Reading is rewarded with a reading certificate and gold coin after every 30th log in their record.

 Homework & Spellings